Otto Scholderer: Life

 He was born in Frankfurt am Main.
 On completing his schooling, Scholderer went to the Städel academy of arts in 1849, where he remained until 1851.
 Among his teachers were the art historian Johann David Passavant and the painter Jakob Becker.
 Subsequently, Scholderer established himself in Städel as a freelance painter.
-During this period his friendship with Victor Müller began; Scholderer became his brother-in-law in 1868.
+During this period his friendship with Victor Müller began; Scholderer became his brother-in-law in 1868, when Müller married his sister, Ida Scholderer.